 Students are required to design and construct a group of garments that address problems relating to line development, style, fabric selection, and fit.
 Emphasis is placed on advanced methods of pattern design and apparel construction techniques.

 FASH 205: Tailoring Techniques (3 credits)

-15 lecture hours; 75 hours of combined lecture and laboratory
+15 lecture hours; 75 hours of combined lecture and laboratory garments with emphasis placed on styling, patternmaking, construction, and fitting of tailored garments.

-Prerequisites: AT 104 or AT 203 Lab fee
+Prerequisites: AT 104 or AT 203